SampleEnvironment/SECoP/protocol/specification/buildingblocks.rst

 Check Value
 ~~~~~~~~~~~

-The check value message allows an ECS to verify if a value can be set on a specific parameter without actually changing it.
-This verification goes beyond a simple validity check based on the parameter's datainfo and may depend on the current configuration of the entire SEC node.
+The check value message is used to enable *dry run* functionality on accessibles (parameters and commands).
+It allows an ECS to verify if a value can be set on a particular parameter without actually changing it.
+Similarly it can be used on commands to check if a value is a valid argument, without executing the command.
+This check goes beyond a simple validity check based on the accessible's datainfo and may depend on the current configuration of the entire SEC node.
-Upon successful completion of the check, a ``checked`` response is sent, which includes a `data-report` of the verified value.
+Upon successful completion of the check, a ``checked`` response is sent, containing a `data-report` of the verified value.
+The :ref:`checkable property <prop-checkable>` indicates whether an accessible can be checked.

 .. admonition:: Remarks